Job goes away, production stays

 Not in the lack of production.

-I know: perhaps in the typical human pathetic transition — with injustices, deaths, misadventures?
+I know: maybe in the pathetic human typical transition - with injustices, deaths, misfortunes?

 Navigating the maximum limit "cleans" the mind of the mess of thinking about intermediate scenarios.